MahmmudQatmh/FastGate-Tello-YOLO/README.md

 colcon build --packages-select tello_msg tello_driver my_tello_vision
 source install/setup.bash

 🚀 Running the Mission

 Follow these steps in order (each in a new terminal):

-Step 1: Connect to Drone Wi-Fi Power on the DJI Tello and connect your Alienware to the drone's Wi-Fi access point.
+Step 1: Connect to Drone Wi-Fi Power on the DJI Tello and connect your computer to the drone's Wi-Fi.

 Step 2: Launch the Driver
 Bash